tkurtbond/tkurtbond.github.io/posts/2020/12/11/mime-and-gmail-vs-other-mailers/index.rst

     Content-Disposition: inline; filename="JRandomFilename.txt"

-MIME_ header field, and then it **doesn’t** display it inline, unlike all the other mail reading I tried: Wanderlust_, Mew_, Alpine_, Thunderbird_ (had to have a pure GUI client for comparison), and mutt_.
+MIME_ header field, and then it **doesn’t** display it inline, unlike all the other mail readers I tried: Wanderlust_, Mew_, Alpine_, Thunderbird_ (had to have a pure GUI client for comparison), and mutt_.

 .. _Alpine: https://en.wikipedia.org/wiki/Alpine_(email_client)